JvanKatwijk/qt-dab/README.md

 # Qt-DAB-4.1 [![Build Status](https://travis-ci.com/JvanKatwijk/qt-dab.svg?branch=master)](https://travis-ci.com/JvanKatwijk/qt-dab)

-Qt-DAB-4.1 is software for Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
+Qt-DAB-4.1 is software for Linux, Windows and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
 Qt-DAB is accompanied by its little sister dabMini, built on the same set of sources.

 ![overview](/qt-dab-screen.png?raw=true)